The world is becoming more transactional.

 And yet two of the most popular open source OLTP database management systems in deployment are 30 years old, designed for a different world, and a different scale.

 We have seen incredible advances in hardware and DBMS research since then.

-There are hints of the need to redesign OLTP for a new order of magnitude: the move to proprietary cloud databases, and a creeping dependence on caching, even to the extreme that some national payments switches now run only in memory (with elaborate arrangements with banking partners for disaster recovery!).
+There are hints of the need to redesign OLTP for a new order of magnitude: the move to proprietary cloud databases, and a creeping dependence on caching, even to the extreme of replacing the OLTP DBMS entirely with distributed microservices.

 If this sounds high level, be warned that this is a deeply technical talk.

 We're going to redesign OLTP from the ground up, with TigerBeetle, a new open source distributed financial transactions database, as a case study to see:

 - Why OLTP has a growing impedance mismatch.